October 1991: Local foster parents attended a PA conference regarding permanency for children;

 Each year, children experience abuse and neglect.
 If they can no longer stay safe at home, they can be placed into foster or kinship care.
 Some of our older youth may be placed in a Residential Treatment Facility when there isn't a foster or kinship home for them.
-Sometimes they are often separated from their siblings and caught up in a confusing and complicated system of social workers, foster homes, courts, service agencies and child welfare departments.
-Sadly, most of them must do the best they can to navigate this complex world without a dependable, consistent adult presence to help.
+Sometimes they are often separated from their siblings and caught up in a confusing and complicated system of social workers, foster/kinship homes, courts, service agencies and child welfare departments.
+Sadly, most of them must do the best they can to navigate this complex world.
 Too many remain without permanent homes, fail to graduate from high school, and end up homeless, unemployed, incarcerated or dependent on social and welfare systems as adults.

-In 2017, 13 Crawford County CASA volunteers advocated for 23 children, donating close to a 1,000 hours, attending 46 court hearings and attending 49 meetings.
-CASA helps these children by recruiting and training volunteers to provide a voice for those who do not have the ability to speak up for themselves in this convoluted process.
-CASA volunteers stay with their case until it is closed, an average of 33 months locally, showing their commitment to place the child in a safe, permanent home.
-For many abused and neglected children, their CASA volunteer will be the one constant adult presence that stays with them until they have a safe, permanent home CASA volunteers are only assigned to one case, allowing them the ability to spend more time visiting with the child, and contacting those working with the family.
+In 2019, 10 Crawford County CASA volunteers advocated for 21 children, donating close to a 800 hours, attending 41 court hearings, attending 39 meetings and traveling over 5,700 miles.
+CASA helps these children by recruiting, training and supporting volunteers to provide a voice for those who do not have the ability to speak up for themselves in this convoluted process.
+CASA volunteers stay with their case until it is closed, an average of 22 months locally, showing their commitment to place the child in a safe, permanent home.
+For many abused and neglected children, their CASA volunteer may be the one constant adult presence that stays with them until they have a safe, permanent home CASA volunteers are only assigned to one case, allowing them the ability to spend more time visiting with the child, and contacting those working with the family.

 CASA’s solution is a winning equation for children but also the taxpaying public.
 Abuse and neglect cost taxpayers $104 Billion each year.
 Every dollar spent on a CASA volunteer saves at least $27 in taxpayer money.
 CASA is one of the few success stories where the private sector the public sector and the incredible people-power of 70,000 volunteers has come together to effect real and lasting change.